-1 SECTION 1.
+SECTION 1.
 The General Assembly hereby finds and declares the following:

-2 (1) The Rhode Island early intervention program, overseen and managed by the executive office of health and human services, is a core component of the state's commitment to ensuring disabilities receive high-quality services as early as possible so children can develop to their fullest potential and succeed in school and life.
+(1) The Rhode Island early intervention program, overseen and managed by the executive office of health and human services, is a core component of the state's commitment to ensuring that families with infants and toddlers with or at substantial risk for developmental delays and disabilities receive high-quality services as early as possible so children can develop to their fullest potential and succeed in school and life.